 The Nova Scotia Agricultural College Day Care is a non-profit organization governed by a Board of Advisors appointed by the Principal.
 The Day Care is open five days a week from 7:30 a.m. to 6:15 p.m.
 It is licensed under the Department of Community Services for 33 children per day.
-The cost is \$17 per day or \$75 per week for children of students.
+A reduced rate is available for the children of students.
+Five subsidized spaces are also funded by the Department of Community Services.
+These spaces are available only to students whose income falls below a certain level.
+Remember to reserve early to ensure a space in September.
 The NSAC Day Care promotes quality child care.